 Ash Curmi writes: A blueprint for classroom management: Authentic classroom techniques you can implement immediately

-‘A blueprint for classroom management – authentic techniques you can implement immediately’ is a workshop led by Ash Curmi, an experienced teacher and mentor with 11 years in the field.
-You can attend a 30 minute free session at the National Education Summit, on either Friday 2 or Saturday 3 August 2024 at the Brisbane Convention & Exhibition Centre.
+‘A blueprint for classroom management – authentic techniques you can implement immediately’ is a workshop that will be led by Ash Curmi, an experienced teacher and mentor with 11 years in the field, at the National Education Summit Brisbane 2025.

 Each year, students experience a personal touch from their new teacher, Mr Curmi, or to the students initially pronounced as “Mr Curly”, “Mr Curmen” or somehow “Mr Kermit the Frog”.
 They learn that I was an avid skateboarder as a teenager.
 They discover that I love sports, in particular basketball hence the hoop in my classrooms over the years.
 They raise an eyebrow knowing that I grew up on a Nintendo 64 and that they should not challenge me at Mario Kart.
 They see that I am dedicated to ongoing growth drawing lessons from everyday encounters and embracing mistakes as opportunities for development.
 This culture allows for a personalised classroom incentive program to be implemented, concentrating on the encouragement of constructive behaviour and the appropriate recognition of students.
 Expectations are then established and upheld, setting a standard high.
 An engaging approach that resonates with students lays the groundwork that enables me to manage behaviour effectively and consistently.